-The Archery Australia National Para Program is a new program that has been developed to reflect Archery Australia’s commitment to the delivery of development and elite programs to produce Para Archery Champions at benchmark events including World Archery Para Championships and Paralympic Games.
+The Archery Australia National Para Program has been developed to reflect Archery Australia’s commitment to the delivery of development and elite programs to produce Para Archery Champions at benchmark events including World Archery Para Championships and Paralympic Games.

-The purpose of the NPP is to provide a system of support for Archery Australia’s leading Para Archers in a structured, sequential and transparent manner that enables the athletes to be the best Archers that they can be.
-The NPP will have two distinct components:
+The purpose of the NPP is to provide a system of support for Archery Australia’s leading Para archers in a structured, sequential and transparent manner that supports the athletes in achieving performances which are aligned to Archery Australia’s published performance goals.
+The NPP has three distinct components:

 - National Squad